jrson11/GeoSon/docs/handbook_for_CPT.rst

 04. qt, qnet, and Nkt analysis

+12. OCR for CLAY

-05. Dr and phi for SAND
+13. Dr for SAND

+14. Friction angle for SAND

-06. OCR for CLAY
+15. Su for CLAY

+16. Gmax for SAND/CLAY